Torn Rotator Cuff Exercises

 Working with your blood flow is an easy process that can be made even easier with the treatment tools available from AidMyRotatorCuff.

 Before you start stretching your weak, tight, stiff rotator cuff tissue, increase the elasticity of the soft tissue in your shoulder by undergoing a T•Shellz Wrap® treatment.
 This is a warming therapy that substantially increases the flow of blood to your injured shoulder and reduces the risk of re-straining damaged tissue by gently warming the affected muscles, tendons and ligaments.
 Increased blood flow means more healing nutrients, oxygen and antibodies are delivered to the targeted area which means faster, more complete healing of your damaged tissue.
-The only way to get Deep Tissue Therapy while treating yourself at home is through use of a Shoulder T•Shellz Wrap®.
+The only way to get Soft Tissue Therapy while treating yourself at home is through use of a Shoulder T•Shellz Wrap®.

 - AFTER STRETCHING - Use a Cold Compress or Ice Pack for Your Post-Stretch Cool Down